ingcoty/barbershop/README.md

 How to run:
 1. just clon the repository
-2. build docker image, run "docker build -t <your tag> . "
+2. build docker image, run "docker build -t "yourtag" . "
-3. run the image "docker run -p<port>:80 -t <your tag>"
+3. run the image "docker run -p "port":80 -t "yourtag" "
-4. go to localhost:<port>
+4. go to localhost:"port"

+replace "port" to wherever number you want and "tag" to wherever tag you want

 Credentials:
 user: administrator
 pass: admin123456

 here you can find a live example: http://3.92.185.70/